boozallen/sdp-images/sonarqube/README.rst

    :header: "Name", "Description", "Default"

-    "WEB_CONTEXT", "the root path to access sonarqube, for when hosting behind an ALB with path based routing.", ""
+    "WEB_CONTEXT", "the root path to access sonarqube, for when hosting behind an ALB with path based routing.", "" "FORCE_AUTHENTICATION", "whether or not to allow anonymous read", "true"